 Why is data so important to the growth of the business?
 Because it’s the foundation on which the entire business is built.
-Without an accurate, structured, shared set of data across the organisation, decisions will continue to be made in silos and valuable resources will be wasted working with information that is outdated or simply incorrect.
+Without an accurate, structured, shared set of data across the organization, decisions will continue to be made in silos and valuable resources will be wasted working with information that is outdated or simply incorrect.

 Here are five steps to success through data in 2018 for CXOs.

 2. Identify an owner.
-Building the foundation for a master data programme requires collaboration and communication from multiple teams, beginning with the executive in charge of data management and governance.
-This could be a chief information officer, chief data officer or even a chief marketing or financial officer.
+Building the foundation for a master data program requires collaboration and communication from multiple teams, beginning with the executive in charge of data management and governance.
+This could be a chief information officer, chief data officer, or even a chief marketing or financial officer.
 If no one in your company “owns” data, a first step could be to appoint a data owner or steward.
 While governance is about the rules, stewardship is about enforcement of the rules.
 You need both to succeed.

 3. Define the data.
 It’s important that all departments are defining data the same way.
-For instance, naming conventions need to be set and decisions should be made about how to treat duplicate records.
-This is critical in making sure all departments are working from the same datasets and most accurate information.
+For instance, naming conventions need to be set, and decisions should be made about how to treat duplicate records.
+This is critical in making sure all departments are working from the same data sets and most accurate information.
 In addition, the core attributes should be defined to create the ultimate customer record.
 This ultimate record is the single source of the truth leveraged across all users in the business and therefore helps drive compelling customer experiences since every user is working from the same core record.

 4. Map it out.
 Work with the appointed data steward to identify all the stakeholders who need to use the data and understand how they will use it to enhance the customer experience.
 Data is the underlying connection among all the interactions across your company that make up the customer’s experience, so this is crucial.